graysonguarino/graysonguarino.com/content/blog/A-Year-In-Embedded-Engineering.md

 * [Makefile Tutorial](https://makefiletutorial.com)
   * Not specific to embedded programming, but Makefiles were as confusing as linker files to me until reading this
 * [Low Level Learning on YouTube](https://www.youtube.com/@LowLevelLearning)
-  * Some of the most entertaining and digestable videos on embedded and systems programming
+  * Some of the most entertaining and digestible videos on embedded and systems programming
 * [Let's Get Rusty on YouTube](https://www.youtube.com/@letsgetrusty)
   * Not necessarily focused on embedded engineering, but a good channel to have in your toolbelt if you're curious about Rust